 I’m not really a baker.
 Not in the traditional sense, anyway.
 I just pretend to be.

 Sure, I bake cookies, and sheet cakes, and bundt cakes.
 But those are easy.
 And I usually stick to a glaze where I can drizzle it on – the fancy rosette or ruffle designed frosting scares me.
 And I certainly don’t make 4-tiered cakes.

-Until of course, Trevor turns 6, sees a picture of an Ombre cake…and begs me to make it.
+Until of course, my son turns 6, sees a picture of an Ombre Cake…and begs me to make it.
 And then I cry silently inside because he had me at the very first, “Please Mom?”
 And I know I’m going to need to step outside my comfort zone.
 And be on my feet for a while.

 Honestly, though?
-It really wasn’t difficult.
+It really wasn’t difficult at all.
 Just a lot of steps…and actually quite fun!
 I documented the process on Instagram.

 The shot of the slice I took could have been cleaner, but by the time I got around to photos at the end of the day, I was tired and decided I didn’t care enough.

 If I was to do it over again, I would make sure there was slightly more variation in color between the 2nd and 3rd layer and probably add a little more frosting between the layers.
 But I think it came out pretty and my son loved it!
 That’s really all that matters.